liferay/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

 Once you've filled out the form, click *Finish Configuration*.
 You'll see a message stating that Liferay is being installed as it creates the tables and data it needs in its database.
-When it's finished, it tells you the location of the configuration file (`portal-setup-wizard.properties`) where it saved all of your settings.
+When it's finished, it tells you the location of the configuration file (`portal-setup-wizard.properties`) where it saved all your settings.
 From here, you can go to your home page.

 Congratulations!
 You've just installed Liferay Portal!
 The next thing you need